Government Help for People with Disability or Chronic Illness or Dementia

 The first step is to get a socio-medical report from your health centre.
 You should make an appointment with the practise nurse for Ley de Dependencia/prestaciones sociales, to fill out a questionnaire and then see the GP to complete the report.
 There are three grades of severity: 1 moderada, for a person needing help once a day; 2 severa for help 2 or 3 times a day, and 3 Gran dependencia for people needing constant care.
 You will need to present the original of this report and not photocopy.
 You should make a photocopy for your records.

 The next stage is to make an appointment with the social worker.
 Your medical centre will be able to tell you where your local social worker is based.
+Many health centres have attached social workers.
 You should state it is for Ley de Dependencia

 For someone in hospital the hospital social worker will arrange it for you.